ahdis/matchbox-formfiller/form-handling.md

 New questionnaire
 =================

-If a new questinnaire is selected, a QuestionnarieResponse for a default prefilling will be searched.
+If a new Questionnaire is selected, a QuestionnaireResponse for a default prefilling will be searched.

-Parameter for the search are the canonical url of the Questionnaire and the identifier:
+Parameters for the search are the canonical URL of the Questionnaire and the identifier:

 system = http://ahdis.ch/fhir/Questionnaire
 value  = DEFAULT